rrvt/CodeGen/README.md

 ## Updates

+### Update 12/18/21

+While creating a template for a dialog box only application with a toolbar the Library was added to and changed to hopefully simplify toolbar creation.
+This version of the toolbar includes buttons, edit boxes, combo boxes and drop down menus as well as the traditional 16x15 icons.

+CodeGen is a tradional App and has one combo box that is filled when the database is identified.

+### Update 11/13/21

+The changes are in the library:

+  - Expandable and ExpandableP -- moved the functions out of the class to make the compilation smaller, also fixed one bug (or feature) in the ExpandableP insert sorted function that would throw out entries that were already in in the array.
+  - FileIO -- Changed the type of path from "String&" to "TCchar*".
+It turns out that automatic conversion from String to TCchar* is easy, but the reverse is is not easy.
+Also added a function to get the length of a file given a path.
+  - FineName -- Added a function to get the directory name of from a path
+  - NewAllocator -- Corrected the debug dependency from if to ifdef
+  - ToolBar -- Added data for drop down menus

 ### Update 10/31/21

 Changed Resources (i.e. xxx.rc data) access so that it will work with a dll.
 Changed the logic in the